Last updated on July 15th, 2025 at 08:38 am

 The Digoxin-Specific Antibody Antidote

-The antidote for digoxin toxicity is a Digoxin-specific antibody, which is often derived from sheep (ovine-derived Digoxin-specific antibody) and sometimes referred to as Digoxin-specific Fab.
+The antidote for digoxin toxicity is a Digoxin-specific antibody, which is often derived from sheep (ovine-derived Digoxin-specific antibody) and sometimes referred to as Digoxin immune Fab(Ovine).
 This antidote works by binding to the excessive digoxin in the bloodstream, effectively neutralizing its toxic effects.

 How the digoxin toxicity antidote works

-- Specific Binding: Digoxin-specific antibody has a high affinity for digoxin.
+- Specific Binding: The digoxin-specific antibody exhibits a high affinity for digoxin.
 When administered, it binds to the excess digoxin in the bloodstream.

-- Rapid Onset: The antidote works quickly, starting to reverse the toxic effects within minutes.
+- Rapid Onset: The digoxin antidote works quickly, reversing the toxic effects within minutes.

 - No Side Effects: Unlike some other antidotes, Digoxin-specific antibody does not cause adverse effects on its own.